- Who is Australian Secure Capital Fund?

 In order to establish your investment account, we may require certified copies of certain documents including trust deeds and all foreign identification.

-We do not require Australian issued identification documents to be certified, this includes passports or drivers licences as we are able to verify these directly with the issuing authorities in Australia.
+We do not require Australian issued identification documents to be certified, this includes passports or drivers licences as we are able to verify these directly with third party verification services.

 All foreign identification must however be certified.
 This means a copy of the original document that has been certified by an eligible certifier.